-- Admission to the examination in any module takes place by obtaining a proof of participation (Academic Rule 2.4.2). - b) A proof of participation that grants admission to the examination will only be issued after a student has, to the satisfaction of the school director in consultation with the subject chair, complied with the requirements of the specific proof of participation as set out in the study quide of the relevant module. - c) In order to be admitted to the examination (the final assessment) in a module, a bona fide first year student must have obtained the minimum participation mark of 35% for a first semester first year module (including WISN123 and STTN122). - d) In order to be admitted to the examination for modules other than a first year module mentioned in c) above, a student must have obtained the minimum participation mark of 40%.
+- Admission to the examination in any module takes place by obtaining a proof of participation (Academic Rule 2.4.2). - b) A proof of participation that grants admission to the examination will only be issued after a student has, to the satisfaction of the school director in consultation with the subject chair, complied with the requirements of the specific proof of participation as set out in the study guide of the relevant module. - c) In order to be admitted to the examination (the final assessment) in a module, a bona fide first year student must have obtained the minimum participation mark of 35% for a first semester first year module (including WISN123 and STTN122). - d) In order to be admitted to the examination for modules other than a first year module mentioned in c) above, a student must have obtained the minimum participation mark of 40%. - e) In addition to the 35%/40% participation mark requirement in (c) and (d) above, some modules require a further proof of participation to allow a student admission to the examination.
+Such additional proof of participation requirements are set out in the study guide of the relevant module - f) All students are required to attend all the classes for law modules for the entire duration of the enrollment for the qualification.
+A student may be refused admission to the examination if he/she does not meet the requirements for class attendance.